FAQs FOR NEW STUDENTS

-Secondly, you’ll be in a better position in terms of marketability competing against teachers who are certified but do not have that additional degree.
+Secondly, you’ll be in a better position in terms of marketability, competing against certified teachers who do not have that additional degree.

 Thirdly, you’ll make more money.
-Certified teachers being on the T4 level; certified teachers with Master’s degrees start at T5 and move up from there.
+Certified teachers are on the T4 level; certified teachers with Master’s degrees start at T5 and move up from there.

 Fourthly, you will be in a position to pursue higher education should you so desire in the future.
-A Doctor of Education (EdD) degree will afford opportunities in leadership, administration, curriculum design, and a number of other positions for which you will be uniquely qualified.
-A Doctor of Philosophy (PhD) will take you into research, teaching teachers, and publication.
+A Doctor of Education (EdD) degree will afford opportunities in leadership, administration, curriculum design, and several other positions for which you will be uniquely qualified.
+A Doctor of Philosophy (Ph.D.) will take you into research, teaching teachers, and publication.
 Either program requires a Master’s degree first.

 The undergraduate degree requirement is based on the subject area you want to teach.
-You are expected to be a specialist in your field, and there may be a need to take graduate level courses at a post-baccalaureate student before acceptance into the program.
+You are expected to be a specialist in your field, and there may be a need to take graduate-level courses as a post-baccalaureate student before acceptance into the program.
 Some subject areas include extra subject area courses as part of the program.

-Most practical element information can be found in the student handbook: http://studenthandbook.gsu.edu/ or by using the search tool on the top right side of each GSU site page.
+Most practical element information can be found in the student handbook: http://studenthandbook.gsu.edu/ or by using the search tool on the top right side of each Georgia State University site page.

 Enrollment & Registration Services Call Center: 404-413-2900